F inding specific Halal-certified products in a mountain town like Zakopane can be a challenge, but it is not impossible.

 Carrefour Express

-Often has a small section of "World Foods" where you might find hummus, tahini, and sometimes halal-certified snacks.
+Sometimes has a small section of "World Foods" where you might find hummus, tahini, and international products.
+Worth checking for Middle Eastern staples.

 Rossmann (Drugstore)